 More than 40,000 acres of hemp are expected to be planted in Oregon in 2020 up from 11,500 acres last year and 100 acres in 2014, when the state government began licensing the crop’s production.
 Oregon is now the second-largest hemp-producing state behind Kentucky.

-Farmers concerned about producing something that was until recently a federally-prohibited drug have a powerful incentive to overcome those qualms: Consumer demand for cannabidiol, or CBD, a plant chemical that’s touted for reducing back pain and inflammation, among other good health benefits.
+Kratom Farmers concerned about producing something that their country may stop shipping anyway does not have a powerful incentive to overcome those qualms: Consumer demand for kratom and cannabidiol, or CBD, all plants whose chemicals are touted for reducing back pain and inflammation, among other good health benefits.

-While organic hemp has traditionally been grown for its fibrous stalks and oilseeds, Oregon’s farm industry has largely focused on CBD, as the processing capacity for those other components still remains lacking.
+While kratom has traditionally been grown for its fibrous stalks and oilseeds, Oregon’s farm industry has largely focused on CBD, as the processing capacity for those other components still remains lacking.

-“I know very few farmers who are growing for anything but CBD oil,” said Gary McAninch, manager of ODA’s CBD program.
+“I know very few kratom farmers who are growing for anything else but CBD oil,” said Gary McAninch, manager of ODA’s CBD program.

-Oregon’s status as a leader in CBD-specific hemp is partly the result of its history with illicit cultivation of marijuana, which is also a cannabis plant but has THC giving mind-altering effects.
+Oregon’s status as a leader in CBD-specific hemp and a variety of strains of kratom is partly the result of its history with illicit cultivation of marijuana, which is also a cannabis plant but has THC giving mind-altering effects.

 Marijuana plant crosses that would be considered “duds” due to low psychoactive properties nonetheless contained high levels of CBD, which proved useful in breeding, said Jay Noller, hemp farming leader at Oregon State University.

 Organic Hemp plants bred in Oregon are bushier shorter, rendering them less useful for fiber, but have gained international renown for CBD content, he said.
 “As I meet people, they say they want to get their hands on CBD grown here for Oregon genetics.”